Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Introduction

 However, this property is never satisfied in physical reality.
-For instance, in the previous example it is clear that the velocities of the fluid particles cannot be arbitrarily large.
-Indeed, by sampling the propagation velocities from the unbounded tails of a Gaussian PDF, we violate fundamental principles of physics, most notably the theory of special relativity \cite{Catt48}.
+For instance, in the previous example it is clear that the velocities of the fluid particles cannot be arbitrarily large. {Indeed, by sampling the propagation velocities from the unbounded tails of a Gaussian PDF one may generate rare random realisations of the particle velocity that exceed the speed of light, thus violating fundamental principles of physics, most notably the theory of special relativity \cite{Catt48}, even though the probability of such events is small enough that they are never realised in practice.
 While the relativistic constraint of a finite propagation velocity is most prominent on large astrophysical scales \cite{DuHa09,ReZa13} there are also major consequences on small scales.
 Examples are the ballistic motion of a tracer in a rarified gas observed at very small time scales \cite{Blum2006}, the deviations from the diffusion approximation for photon scattering in random media \cite{YLA90}, the breakdown of Fourier's law in nanosystems \cite{COGMZ08,SCJ16} and the propagation of heat waves in superfluidic helium \cite{JoPr89}.